gokcehan/lf/doc.md

 The variable uses the same syntax as `LS_COLORS/LF_COLORS`.
 Instead of colors, you should put a single characters as values of entries.
 The icons file (refer to the [CONFIGURATION section](https://github.com/gokcehan/lf/blob/master/doc.md#configuration)) should consist of whitespace-separated pairs with a `#` character to start comments until the end of the line.
+The `ln` entry supports the special value `target`, which will use the link target to select an icon. (this mirrors GNU's ls and dircolors behavior)
 Do not forget to add `set icons true` to your `lfrc` to see the icons.
 Default values are as follows given with their matching order in lf: